Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 3

-The factor of 2 originating from the diametric geometry of the observable horizon perfectly
+The factor of 2 from the diametric geometry and the factor of 1/2 from radiation-era cooling

 3